About the Code

 - for related or incidental purposes.

 "Health services" are defined in the Act, and health service providers include all registered health professionals, such as doctors, nurses, and dentists.
-Providers also include persons who hold themselves out as providing health services that may be considered outside the mainstream of medical practice, such as naturopaths, homeopaths, and acupuncturists.
+Providers also include people who hold themselves up as providing health services that may be considered outside the mainstream of medical practice, such as naturopaths, homeopaths, and acupuncturists.

 Obligations under the Code